TheAlgorithms/C-Plus-Plus/CONTRIBUTION.md

 - File name validation will run on docker to ensure the validity.

 #### New Directory guidelines
-- We recommend adding files to existing directories as mush as possible.
+- We recommend adding files to existing directories as much as possible.
 - Use lowercase words with ``"_"`` as separator ( no spaces or ```"-"``` allowed )
 - For instance
 ```